julienisbet/mono-repo-example/README.md

 **Cons**

-- Single deployment (can become VERY complicated on larger apps)
+- Single deployment (can become complicated on larger apps)
 - Single repository can become very large and unweildy
 - Multiple teams working on a single repository can lead to merge conflicts galore slowing down development